insure logo

 Powered by:

-When choosing the top car insurance companies in Mississippi, we looked beyond just the average cost of coverage.
-We also reviewed customer satisfaction data from J.D.
-Power, financial strength ratings from AM Best and complaint trends reported by the National Association of Insurance Commissioners (NAIC).
-If state or regional data wasn’t available, we used national averages to keep the comparisons consistent and fair for readers.
+When choosing the top car insurance companies in Mississippi, we looked at more than just the average cost of coverage.
+We also considered customer satisfaction scores from J.D.
+Power, financial strength ratings from AM Best and complaint data from the National Association of Insurance Commissioners (NAIC).
+If state or regional data wasn’t available, we relied on national averages to keep our comparisons consistent and fair.

 For each of the four metrics, we gave companies in each state from 1 to 5 (5 being the best) based on how they performed in each category.
 Those components were then given the following weights to arrive at an overall star rating.